7span/dashing-kit/boilerplate-documentation/docs/tutorial-basics/folder-structure.md

 ### 2. Localization 🔠

 Localization is configured by default in the boilerplate.
-So you just need to add the key-value pair of the localization keys inside `l10n` folder that is located inside the assets.
+So you just need to add the key-value pair of the localization keys inside `app_translations` package.

-1. Add a key-value pair like this in the `l10n` folder:
+1. Add a key-value pair like this in the `i18n` folder:

 ```json
 {